gaetansenn/dw-nest-sequelize-pagination/README.md

 ### Decorator

 As you can see here you can overide the default pagination `limit` and `offset` for this specific route.
 The `@Pagination` decorator also handle validation of `limit` and `offset` thanks to `ValidationPipe` feature from nestJS.
-By default Nestjs disable the Validation from custom decorator.
+By default Nestjs disable the validation from custom decorator.

 #### Global `ValidationPipe`